MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 [Return to TOC](#toc)

 ## <a name="msi"></a>Instructions for UMN MSI
-This section is specific to using <span>`BAD_Mutations` </span>on the [University of Minnesoa Super Computing Institue](http://msi.umn.edu/) cluster.
+This section is specific to using `BAD_Mutations` on the [University of Minnesoa Super Computing Institue](http://msi.umn.edu/) cluster.
 Our cluster uses the `module` command to add and remove certain programs from the user’s environment.
-The following commands should be run for <span>`BAD_Mutations` </span>on the cluster:
+The following commands should be run for `BAD_Mutations` on the cluster:

     $ module load python2
     $ module load biopython